ibressler/libcfp/README.md

 This library is released under the GNU Lesser General Public License (LGPL).
 For further information see LICENSE

+Copyright (c) 2010-2011 Ingo Bressler (libcfp at ingobressler.net)

-It was written by Ingo Bressler (libcfp at ingobressler.net) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the Technische Universität Berlin.
+It was started by Ingo Bressler (libcfp at ingobressler.net) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the Technische Universität Berlin in 2009.
-Postal address:

-    TU-Berlin
-    Stranski-Laboratorium
-    Institut für Chemie
-    Fakultät II
-    Sekr.
-TC 7
-    Straße des 17.
-Juni 124
-    10623 Berlin